jimschubert/jquery.empuzzle/README.md

+_note: animation and moving of squares is not yet implemented_

 # jquery.jigsaw

 Playing 'Jigsy' over at cityposh.com is pretty fun.
 I received a few JavaScript errors in Google Chrome, so naturally I wanted to write my own jigsaw plugin.